jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/gator.md

 	 L1D data ratio    :  17.4
 ```

+You will see the significant increase in cache refills for `yx_loop()` compared to `xy_loop()`.

 Function attributed metrics are useful because they provide hardware metrics for each function.
 This makes it easier to understand if a function is utilizing the hardware well or there may be opportunities for improvement.

+There is more information about function attributed metrics in the Arm Performance Studio release.
+Review the file `Arm_Performance_Studio_2024.0/streamline/prototypes/utils/README.md`

+There is also a tool to convert CSV files into XLSX files for Excel.
+Refer to the file `Arm_Performance_Studio_2024.0/streamline/prototypes/utils/reportformatter/README.md`